Adverse Weather Policies

 ANTI-INFLAMMATORY: Be cautious about taking anti-inflammatory (Motrin, Advil, Ibuprofen, Aleve) 24 hours prior to your event.
 During exercise, the kidneys play a key role in regulating electrolytes to prevent dehydration.
 Anti-inflammatory affect the kidneys ability to regulate these electrolytes and may cause other medical problems.
 Taking Tylenol is okay.

-INFORMATION TENT: Located near Calder Plaza, staff can contact the Medical Area (located near Lyon/Ottawa) for the whereabouts of any participants that have dropped out or have been transported to a hospital.
+INFORMATION: Located in DeVos Place at the Welcome Center where staff can contact the Medical Area (located near Pearl/Monroe for the whereabouts of any participants that have dropped out or have been transported to a hospital.
 PLEASE INFORM FAMILY OR FRIENDS OF YOUR PARTICIPANT NUMBER AS THIS WILL ASSIST IN FINDING YOU IN CASE OF AN EMERGENCY.